 Great par three with a big green that has interesting pin placements.
 A tier towards the front will catch many shots and turn an easy par into a bogey.

-This is the hardest par four on the course.
+This is the hardest par four and the #1 handicapped hole on the course.
 The prevailing winds will determine your fate.
 Long iron into a two tiered green, that slopes from right to left.
 Don't be long or right.

 Short par four with a three tiered green.
 Always a firm green.
 Don't be right.
 A good birdie opportunity.